dart-lang/language/working/0546-patterns/records-feature-specification.md

 It is a compile-time error if a record type has any of:

-*   The same field name more than once.
+*   The same field name more than once. *This is true even if one or both of the colliding fields is positional.
+We could permit collisions with positional field names since they are only used for documentation, but we disallow it because it's confusing and not useful.*

 *   Only one positional field and no trailing comma. *This isn't ambiguous, since there are no parenthesized type expressions in Dart.
 But prohibiting